We will be closed November 24th and 25th in observance of Thanksgiving. Please be advised our shipping will be closed on Wednesday November 23rd.

 Exit Screening Requirements for Directed Donors Only

 - Exit Blood Draw: Directed Donor semen samples are quarantined for six months (180 days).
 The donor must have an exit blood draw six months after giving the final sample donation to enable the release of samples.
 The exit blood draw is $650 and not included with the initial account fees.
 This blood draw screens for the following sexually transmissible infections: HIV-1/2, HTLV-1/2, hepatitis B, hepatitis C, syphilis, and CMV.
-If the donor is positive for CMV antibodies, we also require an exit CMV urine test.

 - If storage visits extend over a period longer than three months the donor must repeat all the initial testing for sexually transmissible infections.